-Mexico is working to develop greater political and economic stability.
-However, Mexico continues to experience heightened levels of political and economic instability due to regional geopolitical instability.
+Mexico and Peru are working to develop greater political and economic stability.
+However, Mexico and Peru continue to experience heightened levels of political and economic instability due to regional geopolitical instability.
 These conditions may be exacerbated by current global economic conditions.
 This instability may cause changes to existing governmental regulations affecting mineral exploration and mining activities, and exposes Palamina to various risks associated with emerging markets, and/or may have a material adverse effect on Palamina's plans, properties, business, financial condition and results.
 While Palamina intends to implement various controls relative to its operations, including controls ensuring compliance with the Corruption of Foreign Public Officials Act, there is no assurance that such controls will eliminate such risks.
-These controls in conjunction with future periodic site visits are anticipated to provide management with the necessary internal controls relative to the operations in Mexico.
-Palamina will also monitor the business and regulatory environment of Mexico in order to minimize the potential impact on costs and operations.
+These controls in conjunction with future periodic site visits are anticipated to provide management with the necessary internal controls relative to the operations in Mexico and Peru.
+Palamina will also monitor the business and regulatory environment of Mexico and Peru in order to minimize the potential impact on costs and operations.